 - And more!

-*In the event or rain or inclement weather, camp will take place at the JCC.
-Camp will never be cancelled.
+*In the event of severe rain or inclement weather, camp will take place at the Ann Arbor JCC.
+Camp will not be cancelled.

-- Swimming at the Spruce Knob pool across the street (life jackets available for those who need)
+- Swimming at the Spruce Knob outdoor pool (across the street from the J, life jackets are available as needed)

 - Arts and crafts